 1. You introduce yourself

-If you are a small business operator, you, your experience and your reputation is a really effective communication technique.
+If you’re a small business operator, talking about you, your experience and your reputation is a really effective communication technique.

 2. Put a face to your name

 Your website is also an opportunity to show a shot of you and your employees.
 This helps your customers put faces to names, helping your company to appear more human, approachable and more memorable.

 Don’t have the budget for a professional photographer?
 Don’t fret.
 There are other means of effective communication.
 Unless professional photography is your business, looking authentic is more important than looking slick.